-Despite uncertain market conditions and external factors affecting global markets, our Debt Capital Markets team successfully facilitated RM5.1 billion^{1,2} worth of green, social, sustainability, sustainability-linked and transition (GSSST) bonds and Sukuk throughout the region.
+Despite uncertain market conditions and external factors affecting global markets, our Debt Capital Markets team successfully facilitated RM5.1 billion worth of green, social, sustainability, sustainability-linked and transition (GSSST) bonds and Sukuk throughout the region.
 This represents around 9% of the total bonds and Sukuk issued by CIMB in 2022.

-1 Following the Group's new Sustainable Finance Classification Guiding Principles, we have revised our classification / recognition method for sustainable bonds and Sukuk, recognising the apportioned value of CIMB's participation in underwriting the transaction as accredited by Bloomberg's League Tables.
+Following the Group's new Sustainable Finance Classification Guiding Principles, we have revised our classification / recognition method for sustainable bonds and Sukuk, recognising the apportioned value of CIMB's participation in underwriting the transaction as accredited by Bloomberg's League Tables.

-2 This includes the amount credited for the issuance of CIMB's Reg S / 144A SDG Bond amounting to approximately RM523 million, which has not been counted towards achieving our overall RM60 billion target.
+This includes the amount credited for the issuance of CIMB's Reg S / 144A SDG Bond amounting to approximately RM523 million, which has not been counted towards achieving our overall RM60 billion target.

 In 2022, the issuance volume of green, social, sustainability, sustainability-linked and transition bonds and Sukuk in the region decreased due to economic and market headwinds caused by central banks tightening interest rates.
 However, it is worth noting that new GSSST bonds and Sukuk deals by regional issuers, especially those from Malaysia, Indonesia, Singapore and Thailand, only saw a 1% decline in volume, compared to an 18% reduction in overall bonds and Sukuk issuance volume from those countries.
 Looking ahead, we anticipate an increase in GSSST issuances, driven by growing awareness and demand from investors in ASEAN, particularly in domestic markets.

-Malaysia • Amanat Lebuhraya Rakyat Berhad RM5.5 billion Sustainability Sukuk Murabahah The first sustainability Sukuk from the highway sector in Malaysia The largest RM-denominated corporate sustainability Sukuk in Malaysia as of the issue date The Sustainability Sukuk Murabahah supports affordable basic infrastructure for the nation, climate change adaptation and socio-economic advancement and empowerment Indonesia • Republic of Indonesia (Rol) • US\$3.25 billion Global Trust Certificates due in 2027 and 2032 (Green) The largest ever Global Sukuk deal by the RoI as of the issue date The largest ever Green Sukuk tranche printed globally as of the issue date The largest USD bond/Sukuk issuance from Indonesia in 2022 as of the issue date Over US\$10.8 billion across more than 200 accounts in final orderbook (achieved circa 3.3x oversubscription rate) Singapore • First Real Estate Investment Trust (First REIT) S\$100 million 3.25% CGIF-Guaranteed Bonds due in 2027 Singapore's first healthcare social bond, aligned with First REIT's newly-established Social Finance Framework Thailand • The first ever Public Offering in Thailand of \$13.0 billion
+Malaysia • Amanat Lebuhraya Rakyat Berhad Murabahah The first sustainability Sukuk from the highway sector in Malaysia Indonesia • Republic of Indonesia (Rol) • Certificates due in 2027 and 2032 (Green) The largest ever Global Sukuk deal by the Rol as of the issue date The largest ever Green Sukuk tranche printed globally as of the issue date The largest USD bond/Sukuk issuance from Indonesia in 2022 as of the issue date Singapore • First Real Estate Investment Trust (First REIT) S\$100 million 3.25% CGIF-Guaranteed Bonds due in 2027 Singapore's first healthcare social bond, aligned with First REIT's newly-established Social Finance Framework Thailand • The first ever Public Offering in Thailand of B13.0 billion

-BTS Group Holdings Public Company Limited The first ever Public Offering in Thailand of \$13.0 billion Unsubordinated and Unsecured Sustainability-linked Debentures KPIs linked to electricity and renewable energy consumption
+BTS Group Holdings Public Company Limited .

+Thailand of \$13.0 billion Unsubordinated and Unsecured Sustainability-linked Debentures KPIs linked to electricity and renewable energy consumption